-I’m Collette J., also known as Mrs. J in the Library.
-I have been an elementary teacher-librarian for over 10 years at a public school in Pennsylvania.
-My areas of expertise and professional learning include makerspaces for elementary schools, digital learning with library centers, and digital collection development (e.g. ebooks).
+I’m a teacher-librarian with over a decade of experience teaching information fluency and research skills to elementary students.
+My areas of expertise and professional learning include makerspaces for elementary schools, digital learning with library centers (including online and blended learning), and digital collection development (e.g. ebooks).

 Disclaimer: The information and opinions represented here are my own and are not the views and opinions of any business or organization.

 When I first started this blog in 2008, it was titled “A Wrinkle in Tech” and inspired by one of my all-time favorite books, “A Wrinkle in Tech” by Madeleine L’Engle.
 I used this space to document an online Web 2.0 class/workshop through the Pennsylvania School Librarians Association, or PSLA.
 Though I never finished the workshop assignments, I kept the blog and the “A Wrinkle in Tech” name until 2018.

 In 2012, I discovered the Teachers Pay Teachers online marketplace.
 At that time, there were very few materials for library instruction, so I started my own store and began creating high-quality, editable materials.

 Today, this website is where I write about my experiences, publish reviews, and sell my products to inspire and help teacher-librarians, school library media specialists, and children’s librarians in public libraries.